$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 \subsubsection{$B_{s}-\bar{B}_{s}$ mixing}

-As anticipated before, flavour-violating couplings involving the coloron and $Z'$ could be sizable in the down sector, via the order $V_{cb}$ mixing, which is unavoidable as the CKM is predicted to be originated from the down sector in this model.
-After integrating out the heavy $Z'$ and $g'$, we obtain
+Flavour-violating couplings involving the coloron and $Z'$ could be sizable in the 2-3 down sector, since the CKM is predicted to be originated from the down sector in this model.
+The formulae, the treatment and the bounds obtained from $B_{s}-\bar{B}_{s}$ mixing are derived in Appendix \ref{subsec:Bs_Mixing_Appendix}.